smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/React Native/index.md

 ```

 ### Emitting Event Notifications to JavaScript
 Inside the `ProxyManger` class, post a notification for a particular event you wish to execute.
-The bridge will observe this event and will call the React Native listener that you will set up later in the documentation below.
+The 'Event Emitter' class, which you will see later in the documentation, will observe this event notification and will call the React Native listener that you will set up later in the documentation below.

-##### Objective-C
 Inside the `ProxyManager` add a soft button to your SDL HMI.
 Inside the soft button handler, post the notification and pass along a reference to the `sdlManager` in order to update your React Native UI through the bridge.

+##### Objective-C
 ```objc
 SDLSoftButtonObject *softButton = [[SDLSoftButtonObject alloc] initWithName:@"Button" state:[[SDLSoftButtonState alloc] initWithStateName:@"State 1" text:@"Data" artwork:nil] handler:^(SDLOnButtonPress * _Nullable buttonPress, SDLOnButtonEvent * _Nullable buttonEvent) {
     if (buttonPress == nil) { return; }